-Enterprise customers will use their Enterprise software repositories to maintain their ownCloud servers, rather than the Open Build Service.
-Please see Installing & Upgrading ownCloud Enterprise Edition for more information.
+Enterprise customers: refer to Installing & Upgrading ownCloud Enterprise Edition for more information.

 Manual ownCloud Upgrade

 This section describes how to manually upgrade your ownCloud installation.

 Enable Maintenance Mode

 Put your server in maintenance mode and disable Cron jobs.
 Doing so prevents new logins, locks the sessions of logged-in users, and displays a status screen so that users know what is happening.